 Kaplan Kirsch & Rockwell represented a coalition of environmental non-profit organizations and Colorado Communities for Climate Action (CC4CA), a coalition of 20 local governments, as intervenor parties before the Colorado Air Quality Control Commission in regulatory proceedings to adopt stricter, low-emission vehicle (LEV) standards and zero-emission vehicle (ZEV) standards.
 In November 2018, the Commission voted unanimously to adopt the LEV standards, over the objections of car manufacturer and dealer industry groups, followed by a vote in August 2019 to adopt the ZEV standards.

-If the federal administration rolls back its vehicle greenhouse gas standards, the Colorado decision will result in millions of tons of avoided carbon pollution in the state each year starting in 2022, reaching an amount equivalent to shutting down two coal-fired power plants by 2030.
-Because the greenhouse gas standards will also result in a substantial reduction in ozone precursors and other air pollution.
-Coloradans will also save considerable amounts of money, as the standards will result in more fuel-efficient cars, trucks, and SUVs.
-Low-income car owners and those driving trucks and SUVs can be expected to save the most.
+Because the federal administration subsequently rolled back its vehicle greenhouse gas standards, if that rollback is eventually upheld, the Colorado decisions will result in millions of tons of avoided carbon pollution in the state each year starting in 2022, reaching an amount equivalent to shutting down two coal-fired power plants by 2030.
+The climate benefits (through avoided climate pollution) from this program range from $6.1 to $18.4 billion net present value (to 2050).
+The program will also result in a substantial reduction in ozone precursors and other air pollution, through a cleaner fleet of cars, trucks and SUVs, that will burn less gasoline and diesel.